dlang/DIPs/Template.md

 ## Prior Work
 Required.

-If the proposed feature exists, or has been proposed, in other languages, this is the place to provide the details of those implementations and proposals.
+If the proposed feature exists or has been proposed in other languages, this is the place to provide the details of those implementations and proposals.
 Ditto for prior DIPs.

 If there is no prior work to be found, it must be explicitly noted here.